Ginger Snaps Baking Affairs

 • Powdered Sugar: This is an optional ingredient.
 I like to sprinkle it over the cookies once cooled.

-Step 2: Dry ingredients.
+Step 4: Make the cookies.
 In a medium bowl, whisk together the flour, corn starch, and salt.
 Set aside.

 Creamed butter and sugar in a stainless steel bowl.